 Sumo is Japan’s national sport.

-Slurping your food is a sign that the food is delicious and a compliment to the cook.
+Slurping your food is a sign that the food is delicious and is considered a compliment to the cook.

 Japan is the world’s largest consumer of Amazon rainforest timber.

 There are over 1,500 earthquakes in Japan each year, though most of them are very minor.